cgcarlosg/Telegram-Bot/README.md

 Microverse Capstone Project - Create a Telegram-bot to run some concepts of Ruby language for learning propose.

 ## Run tests
-From the project's root directory, execute 'RSpec' to run the tests rspec
+From the project's root directory, execute 'rspec' to run the tests rspec

-## 👤 Authors
+## 👤 Author
 👤 Carlos Gutierrez

 GitHub: @cgcarlosg